Certificate in Ayres Sensory Integration (CASI)

 While we'd love to run the live modules in person (modules 3 and 6), COVID-19 restrictions will dictate the possibilities.
 If we aren't able to use a live venue for these modules, they will be run as virtual synchronous modules through an online platform.
 Applicants will be informed of the details closer to the dates.

-Modules 3 and 6 will initially have a 35 person capacity as a COVID-19 safety precaution.
+Modules 3 and 6 will initially have a 35 person capacity.
 Any registrations after this number will be placed on a wait list pending an available slot.

 See each module below for more information and enrollment.